jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 "[Book Review of Gerald Lang's _Strokes of Luck: A Study in Moral and Political Philosophy_](files/Lang.pdf){:target="_blank"}."
 (2023) _Ethics_, 133(3):429-34.

 ## Honors and Awards

+**Hayek Fund for Scholars** (2020,2021)
+A total of $1,700 in grant funding awarded to provide dissemination support for multiple research projects.A total of $1,700 in grant funding awarded to provide dissemination support for multiple research projects.

 **Mellon/ACLS Dissertation Completion Fellowship** (2019–2020)
 A one-year fellowship awarded to 67 fellows (out of over 1,000 applicants) to support them as they complete their dissertation.